jtpgames/Locust_Scripts/README.md

 Locust Performance Testing Infrastructure
 ---

+In [1](https://www.doi.org/10.1007/978-3-030-68110-4_9) we introduced a generic performance testing infrastructure and used it in an industrial case study.
-The idea behind our performance testing infrastructure is to have decoupled components, Python scripts in our case, that together allow to:
+Our idea is to have decoupled components,
+Python scripts in our case, that together allow to:

 1. reproducible execute a load testing tool with a set of parameters for a particular experiment,
 2. evaluate the performance measurements assisted by visualizations or automatic evaluators.